Is it a good idea for winter trekking in Nepal?

 Also read about Solo Trekking in Nepal

-Some recommended itineraries for winter trekking in Nepal
+Some recommended itineraries for best winter treks in Nepal

-We have gathered a list of Itineraries suitable for winter trekking in Nepal.
+We have gathered a list of best itineraries suitable for winter trekking in Nepal.

 Poonhill Ghorepani including Ghandruk is an enchanting short trekking destination also suitable during winter.
 Trekkers can enjoy the spectacular glimpses of magnificent Himalayas such as Annapurna (8,091m), Dhaulagiri (8,167m), Annapurna South (7,219m), Hiunchuli (6,441m), Machhapuchhare (6,997m), Lamjung Himal (6,932), Nilgiri and Mardi Himal while trekking through this trail.
 Ghandruk is a Gurung village with stone-roofed traditional houses.